GhostWriters/DockSTARTer/docs/advanced/technical-info.md

 **image** is the Container that you're using but also the quasi URL Docker will attempt to pull it from.

 **container_name** is the human readable name Docker will use to describe it.

+## Variables

+### env_file

+All variables contained in the file listed here will be loaded for the application.
+Each application could have any number of variables listed, or none.
+You can edit the values of the included variables in the file.
+You can also add any variables you need to add yourself to this file, and they will also be loaded.

+### environment

+This section contains a list of variables added for the application.
+They are generally set to values of variables contained in the global `.env` fie.

 ## Volumes